Bayan Algorithm: Detecting Communities in Networks Through Exact and Approximate Optimization of Modularity: Exact and approximate vs. heuristic modularity maximization

-Maximizing modularity is an NP-hard problem \cite{brandes2007modularity} which explains the abundance of heuristic algorithms for modularity-based CD.
+Maximizing modularity is an NP-hard problem \cite{brandes2007modularity}, which explains the abundance of heuristic algorithms for modularity-based CD.
 These heuristic algorithms are widely used not only because of their scalability to large networks \cite{zhao2021community}, but also because their high risk of failing to obtain relevant communities is not well understood \cite{kawamoto2019counting}.
 The scalability of these heuristics come at a cost: their partitions have no guarantee of proximity to an optimal partition \cite{good_performance_2010}.
-A recent study \cite{aref2023suboptimality} analyzes the performance of eight heuristic modularity-based algorithms known as greedy \cite{clauset_finding_2004}, Louvain \cite{blondel_fast_2008}, Leicht-Newman (LN) \cite{rb_pots_2008}, Combo \cite{sobolevsky2014general}, Belief \cite{zhang2014}, Paris \cite{paris_2018}, Leiden \cite{traag_louvain_2019}, and EdMot \cite{edmot_2019}.
-It shows that these commonly used heuristics rarely return an optimal partition \cite{aref2023suboptimality}.
-Moreover, their sub-optimal partitions tend to be disproportionally dissimilar to any optimal partition \cite{dinh_network_2015,aref2023suboptimality} according to an adjusted mutual information notion of partition similarity \cite{vinh_AMI}.
-Another study recommends transitioning from developing general CD algorithms to specialized CD algorithms that perform well on a narrow set of tasks \cite{peel2017ground}.
-Given these recommended directions \cite{peel2017ground, aref2023suboptimality}, we develop an exact and approximate modularity maximization algorithm for a more methodologically sound usage of modularity on a narrow set of networks within a size limit.
+In an earlier study \cite{aref2023suboptimality}, we compared eight modularity-based methods according to the extent to which they maximize modularity.
+This included the heuristics known as greedy \cite{clauset_finding_2004}, Louvain \cite{blondel_fast_2008}, Leicht-Newman (LN) (a.k.a Reichardt-Bornholdt) \cite{rb_pots_2008}, Combo \cite{sobolevsky2014general}, Belief \cite{zhang2014}, Paris \cite{paris_2018}, Leiden \cite{traag_louvain_2019}, and EdMot \cite{edmot_2019}.
+The results showed that these heuristics rarely return an optimal partition \cite{aref2023suboptimality}.
+Moreover, their sub-optimal partitions tend to be disproportionally dissimilar to any optimal partition \cite{dinh_network_2015,aref2023suboptimality} according to results based on an \textit{adjusted mutual information} notion of partition similarity \cite{vinh_AMI}.

+There are hundreds of heuristic CD algorithms \cite{fortunato2022newman}, including tens of CD algorithms in publicly available libraries \cite{networkx,graph-tool_2014,rossetti2019cdlib,pygenstability_2023}.
+However, to the best of our knowledge, there is no study comparing as many as 30 algorithms on standard benchmarks.
+This gap often leads empirical studies to rely on algorithms that are conveniently accessible or widely adopted \cite{Kosowski2020}, rather than selecting the most suitable algorithm for the specific CD task at hand.